MichaelCurrin/python-twitter-guide/docs/policies.md

     - Privacy
     - Authenticity
 - [Rules and policies](https://help.twitter.com/en/rules-and-policies) overview
     - There are a lot of policies listed there.
-So some highlights are shown here.
+So some highlights are shown below.

+#### Automation and bot policies

 - [About Twitter's APIs](https://help.twitter.com/en/rules-and-policies/twitter-api)
     - How they work and what entities are available.
 - [Twitter automation](https://help.twitter.com/en/rules-and-policies/twitter-automation) policy